nishants/podfx/README.md

 - [x] list namespaces in a cluster
 - [x] list pods in a cluster
 - [x] get containers on a pod
-- [ ] run kubectul exec in a node program
+- [x] run kubectul exec in a node program
+- [ ] run exec with file streams
+- [ ] run exec with custom streams
+- [ ] create custom streams
+- [ ] test spike with a cluster on AKS
+- [ ] test spike on a with oauth protected api
 - [ ] handle containers with sidecar